 One in 4 of us will experience a mental health problem in any given year.

-Talking and listening about mental health has the power to change lives.
-Each conversation we have contributes to reducing mental health stigma, helping to create supportive communities where we can talk openly about mental health and feel empowered to seek help when we need it.
+We want everyone to feel comfortable talking about mental health – whenever they like.
+Talking about mental health reduces stigma, helping to create supportive communities where we can talk openly about mental health and feel empowered to seek help when we need it.

 However you do it, have a conversation about mental health.